v-rajagt/IntuneDocs/intune/configuration/device-profile-assign.md

 Intune device configuration profiles let you exclude groups from policy assignment.

 Intune doesn't look at user-to-device group relationships.
 Including user groups while excluding device groups may not get the results you expect.
-In user group-to-user group and device group-to-device group scenarios, exclusion takes precedence over inclusion.
+Exclusion takes precedence over inclusion in the following scenarios:

+- Including user groups and excluding user groups
+- Including device groups and excluding device group

 For example, you assign a device profile to the **All corporate users** user group, but exclude members in the **Senior Management Staff** user group.
 Since both groups are user groups, all members of the **Senior Management Staff** are excluded from the policy, even though they're members of the **All corporate users** include group.

-Inclusion takes precedence over exclusion when using mixed groups, such as user group-to-device group, or device group-to-user group.
+Inclusion takes precedence over exclusion in the following mixed groups scenarios:

+- Including user groups and excluding device groups
+- Including device groups and excluding user groups

+Exclusion only looks at the members in the group; it doesn't use association.

-For example, you want to assign a device profile to all users in your organization, except kiosk devices.
-You include the **All Users** group, but exclude the **All Devices** group.
-In this case, all your users and their devices get the policy, even if the user’s device is in the **All Devices** group.
+For example, you want to assign a device profile to all users in your organization, except personal devices.
+You assign the profile to include the **All Users** user group, and exclude an **All personal devices** device group.
+In this mixed group case, the following happens:

-Exclusion only looks at the direct members of the group.
-It doesn't include devices that are associated with a user.
-However, devices that don't have a user, don't get the policy.
-This behavior happens because devices without users have no relationship to the **All Users** group.
+- All users get the policy, including the users' devices in the **All personal devices** group.

+  The devices get the policy because the exclusion (Intune) ignores the user association.
+The inclusion wins.

+- If the personal devices don't have a user, and the device is in the the **All personal devices** group, then the devices don't get the policy; which may not be the intent.

-If you include **All Devices**, and exclude **All Users**, then all the devices receive the policy.
-In this scenario, the intent is to exclude devices that have an associated user from this policy.
-However, it doesn't exclude the devices because the exclusion only compares direct group members.
+If you include **All personal devices**, and exclude **All Users**, then all the devices receive the policy.
+It doesn't exclude the users because Intune ignores the user association.
+So, the exclusion isn't doing anything.

+As a best practice, don't assign policies to mixed groups.
+Create and assign policies for your user groups.
+And, create and assign different policies for your device groups.

 ## Next steps